Aswatth/classManagerApp/README.md

 # class_manager

-A Flutter project to manage and track student informatio and progress.
+A Flutter project to manage and track student information and progress using in app SQLite DB.

 ## Feature
 - Manage student information
 - Assign/ Remove session for each student
 - Visualize student progress
 - Track student fees payment history
+- Create and restore from local backup

 ## Working
 - ### Student List page: